Wedding ceremonies

 Rose Ceremony: (Optional)

-(Choice of Rose Ceremony for the couple’s mothers or parents.
-Click on “Specialty Ceremonies” navigation menu link at left for Rose Ceremonies.
+(Choice of Rose Ceremony honoring the couple’s mothers or families.
+Click on “Rose Ceremonies” Navigation Menu link at left to see ceremonies.
 A musical selection may be played softly during ceremony.)

-Reading or Prayer: (Optional) (Choose the reading below or choose another from our website: click on the “Readings” or “Prayers” navigation menu link at left.)
+(Choose the Reading below or choose another from our website: click on “Poems & Readings” or “Prayers & Religious Readings” Navigation Menu link at left to see other options.)

 Officiant: This is a poem called Sound of Silence by Raymond J. Baughan